 Today the Fortress is home to the University Residential Centre of Bertinoro of Alma Mater Studiorum of Bologna and the Interreligious Museum.
 Recently founded by the Diocese of Forlì-Bertinoro, the Museum investigates the common aspects of the three monotheist religions: Judaism, Christianity and Islam.

-Local gastronomy is rich in fresh pasta hand-made by the “sfogline” (ladies making pasta) who still roll out the dough with the roller.
+Local gastronomy is rich in fresh pasta hand-made by the “sfogline” (ladies making pasta) who still roll out the dough with a rolling pin.

-Freshly made in numberless kiosks scattered in the village, piadina is a typical bread type of Romagna.
+Freshly made in numberless kiosks scattered around the town, piadina is a typical bread type of Romagna.